Kimtuu/webdev/week1/reflection-journal/README.md

 **_Not_** really sure as of yet how to implement these parts to a production unit.

-**_But_** got a some what good grasp on how to create a local server that runs the node javascript (locally) **_and_** got somewhat familiar with ubuntus bash and how to utilize it to create projects and run git, npm and vsc through it
+**_But_** got a somewhat good grasp on how to create a local server that runs the node javascript (locally) **_and_** got somewhat familiar with ubuntus bash and how to utilize it to create projects and run git, npm and vsc through it using wsl.